<>

 Background story:

-Alexius, desperate for money, ordered the confiscation of all the church's treasure and was able to mustered an army near Thessalonica.
-Bohemond defeated Alexius in two battles: one near Arta and the other near Ioannina (or Dyrrhachium, again).
+Alexios, desperate for money, ordered the confiscation of all the church's treasure and was able to mustered an army near Thessalonica.
+Bohemond defeated Alexios in two battles: one near Arta and the other near Ioannina (or Dyrrhachium, again).
 This left Bohemond in control of Macedonia and nearly all of Thessaly.

 After these victories, Bohemond advanced with his army against the city of Larissa.
 For two reasons: 1) Larissa was a rich city in the middle of the plains of Thessaly, and Bohemond was hoping to find the funds to pay his army; 2) After spending the winter, in the previous years, in the harsh climate of the upper Western Macedonia, Bohemond was seeking a milder winter climate for his demotivated army.